 Once the baby's body is clean, you can wrap him or her in a warm towel before washing the hair.

-Scrubbing is not necessary, but most babies enjoy their arms and legs being massaged with gentle strokes during a bath.
+Scrubbing is not necessary, but most babies enjoy having their arms and legs massaged with gentle strokes during a bath.

 Wrap the baby in a towel and cuddle your clean baby close.

-Follow cord care instructions given by your baby's doctor.
+Follow cord care instructions given by your baby's healthcare provider.

 Use a soft baby brush to comb out your baby's hair.
 DO NOT use a hair dryer on hot to dry a baby's hair.
 This can cause burns.